-Today, my employer announced we were to work from home indefinitely, and at 4:30 p.m. the Governor of Kansas ordered all Kansas public school buildings to close for the remainder of the year.
-FOR THE REST OF THE YEAR.
+Today, my employer announced we were to work from home indefinitely, and at 4:30 p.m. the Governor of Kansas ordered all Kansas public school buildings to close for the remainder of the school year.
+UNTIL WE GO BACK IN AUGUST.

 A flurry of texts and Facebook messenger messages ensued.
 What.
 Is.
 Happening.

 Movie theaters announced temporally closing.
 March madness cancelled, and basically all sporting events.

 I ordered food via online pick up.
 Under normal circumstances, I can schedule my pick up in four hours.
 Not this time – Friday at 5 p.m. was the first available time.

 Scott and I are both working from home.

 Cox came to fix our outside box cable box while I was a on a video conference call.
 He informs us he needs to take down the Wi-Fi for a moment…shouldn’t be too long. 😒

 I disconnect from the call and rejoined using my phone.
 Later that day, Scott was fixing his lunch and opened a bag of chips.
 Loudly, while I was on a video conference call (we use a lot of video conferencing, especially now during the coronavirus outbreak).

 San Francisco went on lockdown, so we talked to Scott’s sister to get the scoop.
 The states of New York and Illinois soon followed.
 With those three areas on lock down, one out of five people in the United States are in “shelter-in-place” mode.